 ad.*.example.com |

-The following resource URLs will be hit
+The following resource URLs will be matched:

-https://ad.img.example.com/paht/of/banner.js |
+https://ad.img.example.com/path/of/banner.js |

 Example 4